 - Contact the person’s estate attorney to see if they have an estate plan.
 This might include a will and revocable trust, for example.
 The attorney should be able to tell you if there is an:

 - A guardian for the care of a child and financial management while the child is a minor

-- If the now-deceased person is named as a durable power of attorney or medical power of attorney, an attorney will need to be contacted to name a new person in estate documents.
+- If the surviving spouse previously named their now-deceased spouse as their durable power of attorney or medical power of attorney, they will need to contact their attorney to name a new person in estate documents.

 - Obtain multiple copies of the certified death certificate.
 Some companies will not accept a photocopy.
 This is common with insurance policies and annuity contracts, for example.